-- 32. Sentsov, Oleg Gennadyevich, was born on 13 July 1976.
+Was born on 13 July 1976.
 A resident of the city of Simferopol.
 Mr Sentsov is a film director and producer.
 He was an Automaidan activist and supported the movement for a united Ukraine in Crimea in February-March 2014.
 Mr Sentsov was sentenced to 20 years of imprisonment in a strict-regime penal colony on the charges of crimes envisaged under Part One of Article 205.4 ('Organisation of a terrorist group') of the Russian Criminal Code, two episodes under point 'a' of Part Two, Article 205 ('Terrorist act committed by an organised group'), Part One of Article 30 in conjunction with point 'a' of Part Two, Article 205, ('Preparation of a terrorist act'), Part Three of Article 30 in conjunction with Part Three of Article 222 ('Attempted illegal acquisition of firearms and explosive devices'), and Part Three of Article 222 ('Illegal acquisition and storage of firearms and explosive devices') as a defendant in the 'Crimean terrorists' case.

-Mr Sentsov has been in custody since 11 May 2014. - 33.
-Shabliy, Hlib Fedorovych, was born on 27 April 1975.
+Mr Sentsov has been in custody since 11 May 2014.

+42. SHABLIY, Hlib Fedorovych

+Was born on 27 April 1975.
 A resident of the city of Sevastopol in Crimea, he holds the Russian and Ukrainian citizenships.
 He graduated from the Sevastopol Naval Institute, served as a Ukrainian naval officer, after retiring he gained a Bachelor's degree in Hydrography and Meteorology and worked as a hydrographer.
 He is married with a child.
-Mr Shabliy was sentenced to 5 years of imprisonment in a general-regime penal colony under Part One of Article 223.1 ('Illegal fabrication of explosive devices') and Part One of Article 222.1 ('Illegal acquisition and storage of explosives and of explosive devices') of the Russian Criminal Code.
-Mr Shabliy has been held in custody since 15 November 2016. - 34.
-Shatrovsky, Vyacheslav Robertovich, was born on 29 June 1969.
-A resident of the town of Sharia in Kostroma Oblast.
-He worked in Moscow as a construction worker.
-He was detained on Pushkinskaya square in Moscow on 5 November 2017.
-He was sentenced to 3 years of imprisonment in a general-regime penal colony under Part One of Article 318 ('Use of force against a representative of the authority') of the Russian Criminal Code in the context of the persecution of real and alleged supporters of the Russian nationalist leader Vyacheslav Maltsev.
-Mr Shatrovsky has been held in custody since 5 November 2017.
+Mr Shabliy was sentenced to 5 years of imprisonment in a general-regime penal colony under Part One of Article 223.1 ('Illegal fabrication of explosive devices') and Part One of Article 222.1 ('Illegal acquisition and storage of explosives and of explosive devices') of the Russian Criminal Code as a defendant in the 'Crimean saboteurs' case.

+Mr Shabliy has been held in custody since 15 November 2016.